gituliar/gituliar.github.io/_drafts/save-the-cat.md

 ---
 layout: post
 #title: Save the Cat! · Book Notes
-title: Screenwriter's Tips to a Tech Blogger
+title: Screenwriter Tips for a Newbie Blogger
 subtitle: by Blake Snyder · 2010
 category: note
 ---

 Title Ideas:

-- Screenwriter's to a Tech Blogger
+- Screenwriter Tips for a Newbie Blogger
 - Learn from the Craft of Scripting as a Tech Blogger
 - What can a Tech Blogger Learn from the Craft of Scripting ?
 - What can you learn from screenwriting craft as a tech blogger ?
 - Tips of Scripting for a Tech Blogger

-Structure:
+## Intro

-- **Intro.** How to improve craft of writing a tech blog?
+**How to improve craft of writing a tech blog?**

-  - Screenwriting tips/craft/wisdom for tech blogging
+> - Screenwriting tips/craft/wisdom for tech blogging
-- **Act 1.** You need Idea and Logline
-  - You need Idea and Logline
-  - Think about Genre.
-Screen tech blogs, make like that, but different
-- **Act 2.** You need Structure
-  - Screenwriting is about emotions -- not a good fit for tech blogs
-  - Make it out of 4 Acts
-    - Good for mental picture, as your acts may contain subacts
-  - Logline for every act
-    - Help to build a solid structure to reason about in your head
-  - Remember, writing is iterative process.
-First verion of everything is shit.
-- **Outro.** The worst thing that could ever happen is to not finish.
-  - This post follows a four-act structure
-  - Screenwriting is like solving a puzzle -- the more stories you break, the better you get.
-  - Top 3 quotes

----

-_Intro._ Employ screenwriting "wisdom" in blogging.

 This book is about screen writing -- a topic I decided to study more in depth in order to improve my writing and composition skills.
 Not surprisingly, screenwriting is mostly focused on entertainment